MarcusButt/relative-strength-screener/README.txt

 		   	   The result of this calculation is the ratio between both securities which can be used to compare their performance relative to one another over a given timeframe.

-			   If relative strength is increasing, then the chosen securities price has been performing better than the "base" security.
+			   If relative strength is increasing, then the chosen security's price has been performing better than the "base" security.

-			   If relative strength is decreasing, then the chosen securities price has been performing worse than the "base" security.
+			   If relative strength is decreasing, then the chosen security's price has been performing worse than the "base" security.

 			   If relative strength is flat, then the performance of the chosen security and the "base" security have been similar.